-PIN UK is a centre of technical expertise in international development, partnering with UK universities, public and private organisations and People in Need’s long-established international Country Programmes, to investigate development challenges, co-create new solutions and advise governments.
+PIN UK is a centre of technical expertise in international development, partnering with UK universities, public and private organisations and PIN’s long-established international Country Programmes, to investigate development challenges, co-create new solutions and advise governments.

-PIN UK draws on the decades of People in Need’s overseas experience and engages with civil society in the UK, bringing the world’s largest Human Rights Film Festival, One World, to the UK.
+PIN UK draws on the decades of PIN’s overseas experience and engages with civil society in the UK, bringing the world’s largest Human Rights Film Festival, One World, to the UK.

 We have three core areas of work